-The recent article on The Grocer magazine about vending machines (27th October 2018) reported that the UK lacks behind Europe, Asia and the US when it comes to the market in general.
+The UK lags behind Europe, Asia and the US when it comes to the market in general as previously reported in the grocery trade press.
 Apparently the UK market, covering everything from cans of soda to fresh and cooked foods, grew more than 10% from 2014 to 2017 and is worth just under £450m according to Euromonitor.
 But what about Alcohol Vending Machines?

 The vending machine concept comes from the 19th century and technology is the main enabler to allow these devices to offer products which are more attractive to the general population.
 Buying from one of these devices tend to be driven by convenience.
 Japan is one of the countries that seems to lead when it comes to the sheer variety of products available on sale via vending machines, including beer, sake, whisky and liquor in general (such as those pictured above and below) – I can only assume there is some way to control access.
 Apparently their newer machines demand you to present an ID card to make sure you are old enough, turn off after 11pm and some even have age recognition cameras and software!

 This vending machine below is apparently available in Israel.